apollographql/apollo-server/docs/source/api/apollo-server.md

   resolvers,
 });

+app.use(jwtCheck, requireAuth, checkScope); // you can mount several middleware at this point to run before Apollo.

-registerServer({ server, app }); // app is from an existing express app.
-Mount middleware here.
+registerServer({ server, app, '/specialUrl' }); // app is from an existing express app.
+Mount Apollo middleware here.
+If no path is specified, it defaults to `/graphql`.
 ```

 ## `gql`